Brittany

 (average 30-45 lbs.), the Brittany is a pointing breed, not a spaniel.

-and retrieves both on land and in water.
+and can retrieve both on land and in water.
 He is used primarily on upland

 game in the United States, but is used on both fur and feather in France.